-To put it simply, a blockchain is a form of distributed ledger technology.
-(Distributed ledgers are databases that are maintained by multiple parties rather than one.)
+A blockchain is a database.
+(If you want to get more technical, a blockchain is a form of distributed ledger technology.
+Distributed ledgers are databases that are maintained by multiple parties.)

 The Big Deal With Blockchain

-This brings us to another major issue with centralised databases: transparency, It’s virtually almost impossible to verify how centralised network operators use your data.
+This brings us to another issue with centralised databases: transparency.
+It’s virtually impossible to check how the owners of centralised database use your data.

 Blockchains & Consensus